 Whether it’s the local market conditions, the state of the economy or Brexit, housing providers of all types have been forced to become ever more imaginative with the purchase options offered to potential buyers.

-We have worked with Registered Providers large and small to create alternative methods of providing affordable housing outside of the traditional shared ownership and shared equity models.
+Direction Law has worked with Registered Providers large and small to create alternative methods of providing affordable housing outside of the traditional shared ownership and shared equity models.
 We are also working with an increasing number of private providers in the provision of housing based on a shared ownership model.

-Direction Law has a reputation for innovation in advising it’s clients on the most appropriate delivery vehicle for joint venture and other collaborative arrangements to bring major projects to fruition.
+Direction Law has a reputation for innovation in advising its clients on the most appropriate delivery vehicle for joint venture and other collaborative arrangements to bring major projects to fruition.

 To do this requires an adviser to be able to look beyond the specific deal or project to understand your business sector.
 With board level experience at Registered Providers, and having been involved with many organisations entering the affordable housing market, we are ideally placed to assist with any such projects.